MV10/mv10.github.io/_posts/2018-12-16-query-plaintext-or-encoded-xml-with-sql-server.md

 cross apply OrderDetailsXml.nodes('//order') orderxml(r)
 ```

 Clearly `OrderDetailsXml` is the strongly-typed XML document we created in the CTE.
 The `nodes` function is unique to the SQL XML data type.
-It returns repeated child nodes of the named xpath as a recordset in a process Microsoft refers to as ["shredding"](https://docs.microsoft.com/en-us/sql/t-sql/xml/nodes-method-xml-data-type?view=sql-server-2017).
-The syntax `orderxml(r)` is meant to represent table(column) -- in this case `//order` is the "column" -- but I tend to use `r` since this behaves more like a root node than a column, in my opinion.
-In this example, we are working with the `<orderdate>` node, a child of the root `<order>` node:
+It returns repeated instances of nodes matching xpath expression as a recordset in a process Microsoft refers to as ["shredding"](https://docs.microsoft.com/en-us/sql/t-sql/xml/nodes-method-xml-data-type?view=sql-server-2017).
+The syntax `orderxml(r)` is meant to represent "table(column)" -- not very clear in this case since the entire document is the "table" and `//order` is the "column".
+I tend to use `foo(r)` since the "column" part is fixed and this syntax feels more like a root node reference than a "table(column)" relationship, in my opinion.
+In this example, we are retrieving the `<orderdate>` node, a child of the root `<order>` node:

 ```sql
 orderxml.r.value('(orderdate)[1]', 'date') as OrderDateFromXml